AdmiralDock/dockswinedocs.github.io/koikatsu.md

 - Create a new WINE prefix (optional)
 - install dxvk and fonts with `winetricks corefonts dxvk`
 - Install the game
 Note: You may need to run the installer with a Japanese locale.
-Please refer you your distros documentation on how to set up locales. to do this set the LANG enviroment variable as `LANG=ja_JP.UTF-8` and then run the Setup file.
+Please refer to your distros documentation on how to set up locales. to do this set the LANG enviroment variable as `LANG=ja_JP.UTF-8` and then run the Setup file.
 - Install any updates you have for the game or install the HF-Patch (for modding and easy updating)